What is Spam?

 On all social media sites (blogs included) it’s a good idea to create really strong passwords so hackers — spammers’ evil cousins — can’t get into your accounts and spread their evil spammy links.
 Of course this isn’t news to anyone; we’ve all been warned to create strong passwords.
 But what makes a strong password?

 There are apps you can use to manage your passwords and create super strong ones (I like 1 Password; it’s good, but pricey).
-I’ve also read that one of the best ways to create a secure password could be to use a sentence.
+I’ve also read that one of the best ways to create a secure password could be to use a sentence or phrase.

 (Maybe) Change Them Regularly: